 If you have the time…

-- This means you can fill a water bottle before you board your aircraft.
+- You can fill a water bottle before you board your aircraft en-route to other destinations.

 - There is a filling station just outside the washroom entrance.